Dpbudke/QTL2_NF/README.md

 ## Input Data Requirements

 ### Phenotype File Format
-The pipeline requires a specially formatted CSV file following the DO_Pipe convention with header row indicators.
+The pipeline requires a specially formatted CSV file with header row indicators.
 This standardized format enables automated parsing and supports diverse phenotype types from clinical measurements to high-dimensional molecular data:

 **File Structure Requirements**:
-The pipeline uses a specialized CSV format developed by the DO_Pipe project that facilitates automated parsing of metadata and phenotype information:
+The pipeline uses a specialized CSV format that facilitates automated parsing of metadata and phenotype information:

 - **Row 1**: Column type indicators
   - Column A: empty (reserved for sample IDs)